nklsla/KubeNest/setup/setup_nfs.md

-# Setup Network Filesystem Service
+# Setup Network Filesystem Service (Dynamic Provisioner)
+This guide explain how to set up a dynamic provisioner-nfs server.\
 A seperate nfs-disk is needed or recommended to let all nodes access the same disk on the network/cluster.

 ## Install and create directories